matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 reader.close();
 ```

-### Code in C very complicated
+**Code in C very complicated**

 - The Java NET library which manages complexity assures that you neither know nor care how exactly
-the contents of url are obtained
+the contents of url are obtained.

 ### The principle of least knowledge

 - Design guideline for developing software, particularly object-oriented programs.
-Specify case of loose coupling
+Specify case of loose coupling.
-- Each unit should have only limited knowledge about other units; only unit closely related to current unit
+- Each unit should have only limited knowledge about other units; only unit closely related to current unit.
-- Each unit should only talk to its friends
+- Each unit should only talk to its friends.
-- Only talk to your immediate friends
+- Only talk to your immediate friends.
 - Facade pattern is used in:
-    - Reflection, networking, database access, file access
+    - Reflection, networking, database access, file access.
-- However complicated your classes and their interactions, offer up a very simple interface to use them
+- However complicated your classes and their interactions, offer up a very simple interface to use them.
-- Don't relay on the internal implementation of any code written by others that you use
+- Don't relay on the internal implementation of any code written by others that you use.
-- Provide a clean interface so that others using your code don't need to reach inside your classes to done stuff
+- Provide a clean interface so that others using your code don't need to reach inside your classes to done stuff.

 ### Downsides

-- Hard to understand
+- Hard to understand.
-- Complicate structure, down of performance
+- Complicate structure, down of performance.

 ### What is a basic point of the Facade?

-- Use a wrapper to abstract the complexity of a group of interconnected classes
+- Use a wrapper to abstract the complexity of a group of interconnected classes.

 ### What motivates a facade pattern?

-- Classes should know as little as possible about other classes that they use (principle of least knowledge)
+- Classes should know as little as possible about other classes that they use (principle of least knowledge).
-- Relay on abstractions: interfaces - not on concrete implementation
+- Relay on abstractions - interfaces, not on concrete implementation.
-- Loosely coupled code is always preferable to tightly code
+- Loosely coupled code is always preferable to tightly code.

 ```java
 public class WashingMachine {

     public static void main(String[] args) {
         new WashingMachine().lightlySoiled();
     }

     public void heavilySoiled() {
         setWaterTemp(90);
         setDuration(30);